vercel/next.js/examples/data-fetch/README.md

 # Data fetch example

-Next.js was conceived to make it easy to create universal apps.
-That's why fetching data on the server and the client when necessary is so easy with Next.js.
+Next.js was conceived to make it straightforward to create universal apps.
+That's why fetching data on the server and the client when necessary is smooth with Next.js.

 By using `getStaticProps` Next.js will fetch data at build time from a page, and pre-render the page to static assets.